-A boy preacher named Isaac goes to a town in Nebraska called Gatlin and gets all the children to murder every adult in town.
-A young couple have a murder to report and they go to the nearest town (Gatlin) to seek help but the town seems deserted.
+A boy preacher named Isaac goes to Gatlin, Nebraska and gets all the children to murder every adult in town.
+A young couple on a road trip stop in Gatlin to report a murder and seek help, but the town seems deserted.
 They are soon trapped in Gatlin with little chance of getting out alive.Written by

 See more »

 15 of 23 people found this review helpful.

 Was this review helpful to you?

 | Report this